muadzcaliph23/hebo-project/README.md

 - server/ — Bun backend (server.ts, api handlers)
 - frontend/ — React frontend (src/, components/, pages/)
 - README.md — this file

-## Development tips

-- When working with forms, ensure inputs have unique ids/names per form instance to avoid cross-form radio collisions.
-- Use devtools to inspect layout; set popovers/hovercards to portal if they shift the sidebar.
-- For notifications, Sonner position adjusted in `src/components/ui/sonner.tsx`.